ersilia-os/pharmacogx-embeddings/results/results_pairs/reranking/consensus/markdown/levofloxacin.md

 # Levofloxacin

 ## 1. ABCB1
-Levofloxacin's concentration in target tissues is influenced by its efflux from cells, which is largely facilitated by P-glycoprotein, the protein product of the ABCB1 gene.
-The function of ABCB1 is notably crucial for several drugs, from antivirals and chemotherapeutics to cardiovascular and immunosuppressant drugs, affecting their absorption, distribution, and excretion.
-The interaction of ABCB1 with levofloxacin directly influences the drug’s cellular efflux, and thus, effectiveness and safety.
+The ABCB1 gene, which codes for P-glycoprotein, is known to modulate the pharmacokinetics of various drugs, including levofloxacin, by affecting their absorption, distribution, and excretion.
+Variations in ABCB1 can alter the drug's bioavailability and tissue penetration, thus impacting the drug's efficacy and safety.
+ABCB1 also impacts the transport of other medications such as antivirals, chemotherapeutics, cardiovascular drugs, immunosuppressants, and analgesics, suggesting its crucial role in pharmacogenetics.

 ## 2. ABCG2
 The ABCG2 gene, which codes for an efflux transporter protein, plays a significant role in determining the pharmacokinetics of various drugs by altering their absorption, distribution, and elimination.
 Genetic variants affecting ABCG2 can modify the efficacy and required dosages for drugs due to related changes in their bioavailability.
 In the context of levofloxacin, a likely pharmacogenetic interaction with ABCG2 can influence its concentration in target tissues and overall effectiveness.